Instrument Sharpening by the RDH: The How and Why

 Brooke Sergent, RDH, BS

-Brooke Sergent, RDH, BS, graduated cum laude from Big Sandy Community and Technical College Dental Hygiene program in 2004, where she was also the recipient of the Colgate S.T.A.R. award.
-In 2005, she moved to East Tennessee and earned her Bachelors in Science from Tennessee Tech University based in Cookeville, TN.
-Brooke served on the Colgate Oral Health Advisory Board in Piscataway, NJ, in 2013.
-In 2014, she organized a Colgate Bright Smiles Bright Future Event for a local elementary school.
-Brooke currently works in private practice and serves as a BURST Ambassador.
+Brooke Sergent, RDH, BS, obtained an Associate of Science degree from Southeast Community College in Whitesburg, KY, in 2002.
+While obtaining this degree, she took an elective course that allowed her to job shadow her mentor, a Registered Dental Hygienist at a local dental office.
+It was here her passion was confirmed for dental hygiene.
+In 2004, she graduated cum laude from Big Sandy Community and Technical College Dental Hygiene program in Prestonsburg, KY.
+Brooke was also the recipient of the 2004 Colgate S.T.A.R. award.
+Immediately following graduation and obtaining licensure, Brooke began her clinical dental hygiene career.
+In 2005, she moved to East Tennessee and earned her Bachelor of Science from Tennessee Tech University based in Cookeville, TN.
+After years of clinical hygiene, Brooke felt the need to connect in other ways to those in her profession.
+She became a Colgate Oral Health Advisor and served on the Colgate Oral Health Advisor Board in Piscataway, NJ, in 2013.
+In 2014, she organized a Colgate Bright Smiles Bright Future Event for her local elementary school.
+Brooke is approaching her 14th year of dental hygiene.
+She resides in Telford, TN, with her husband and twin sons.